danielhg1999/sql-hackerrank-solutions/basic-join/Top-Competitors/README.md

 ## Problem
-Julia just finished conducting a coding contest, and she needs your help assembling the leaderboard!
+Julia just finished conducting a coding contest, and she needs your help assembling the leaderboard.

+## Difficulty Level
+Medium

 ## Output
 Write a query to print the respective hacker_id and name of hackers who achieved full scores for more than one challenge.